svanimisetti/so-simple-theme/about/index.md

   creditlink: https://commons.wikimedia.org/wiki/File:R%C3%A9seau_de_neurones.jpg
 ---

 On this corner of the world-wide-web, I hope to document my experience and thoughts through a series of blogs and articles.
 I advocate Open Source whole-heartedly, especially in technology areas that have tremendous societal benefit.
 I have attempted to release some of my codes developed during spare time on hobby projects.

-Also, I have tried to aseemble a compendium of fast-pace instructions on a wide variety of tools on which I accumulated experience during my professional career and hobby explorations.
+Also, I have tried to assemble a compendium of fast-pace instructions on a wide variety of tools on which I accumulated experience during my professional career and hobby explorations.
 I hope to incorporate video instructions, but that's a project for later.
 I hope the information on this website helps you in some form or the other.
 Thanks for visiting!

 **DISCLAIMER**